hydrogen-music/hydrogen/windows/README.md

     $ export MXE=$PWD

-Edit *Makefile* and set the value of *MXE_TARGETS* as follows (for 32-bit Windows target).
+Edit *Makefile* and set the value of *MXE_TARGETS* as follows ().
+    For 32-bit Windows target:
     MXE_TARGETS        := i686-w64-mingw32.shared

+    For 64-bit Windows target:
+    MXE_TARGETS        := x86_64-w64-mingw32.shared

+    For both 32 and 64 bit Windows target:
+    MXE_TARGETS        := i686-w64-mingw32.shared x86_64-w64-mingw32.shared

 ### Configuring and cross-compiling packages

 Most *make* operations below take a considerable amount of time.
 The lengthy ones have been timed, in order to give you a rough estimate.
+If you're compiling both 32 and 64 bit versions then you will need to roughly double all the times listed below.
 Adjust your completion expectations according to the values presented and your system capabilities.
 All operations in this section should be executed in the MXE root directory, where the *Makefile* resides.
 Packages along with their dependencies are downloaded and cross-compiled automatically as needed.

 #### Cross-compiling gcc